top of page

 PC

-Kintsugi is a contemplative platformer game where you play as a traveler on a journey to a sacred temple.
+Kintsugi is a 2D contemplative platformer game where you play as Kyō, a young apothecary apprentice suffering from a curse, turning his body into solid gold.

-Take a deep breath and immerse yourself in the majestic world awaiting for you.
+Take a deep breath and immerse yourself in our game inspired by the japanese art : Kintsugi.

 Context